Array.prototype.some()

-Summary: in this tutorial, you will learn how to use the JavaScript Array sort() method to sort arrays of numbers, string, and objects.
+Summary: in this tutorial, you will learn how to use the JavaScript Array sort() method to sort arrays of numbers, strings, and objects.

 Introduction to JavaScript Array sort() method

-By default, the sort() method sorts the array elements in ascending order with the smallest value first and largest value last.
+By default, the sort() method sorts the array elements in ascending order, placing the smallest value first and the largest value last.

-The sort() method casts elements to strings and compares the strings to determine the orders.
+When you sort an array of numbers, the sort() method converts these numbers to strings and compares the strings to determine the order.
+For example:

 numbers.sort();